xenago/nix-scripts/rclone/README.md

 5. If connected over ssh, it is recommended to run the actual sync inside a tool like `tmux` or `screen` to avoid disconnections killing the transfer, but that is optional:

        rclone copy -P -v --tpslimit=10 --bwlimit=120M --size-only --dry-run "gsuite:sourcepath" "dropbox_crypt:destpath"

+## Usage with Google Drive

+When using Google Drive, it is typically useful to pass the `--drive-acknowledge-abuse` flag since Google blocks some files otherwise.